dpla/ingestion3/README.md

 ## Exceptions and unusual ingests
 Not all ingests are fire and forget, some require a bit of massaging before we can successfully harvest their data.

 ### Firewalled endpoints
 Some hubs have their feed endpoints behind a firewall so the harvests needs to be run while behind out VPN.
-I've been meaning to try and get the EC2 instance behind the VPN but that work is not a high priority right now because we have a workaround (run locally behind VPN).
-Hubs which need to be harvested will on the VPN
+I've been meaning to try and get the EC2 instance behind the VPN but that work is not a high priority right now because we have a workaround (run locally behind the VPN).
+Hubs that need to be harvested while connected to the VPN:

 - Illinois
 - Indiana
 - MWDL

 ### Community Webs

 Internet Archive community webs will send us a SQL database which we need to open and export as a JSON file.
 Then convert the JSON file to JSONL

 - [Install SQLite DB Brower](https://sqlitebrowser.org/dl/)